Golf

 The hands-to-body distance varies depending on the club you are hitting.
 A good rule of thumb is to have the hands a palm’s width from the body for short and middle irons (4 to 6 inches) and a palm’s length—from the bottom of the wrist to the tip of your middle finger—for long irons and woods.

-SEE ALSO: What is the best fantasy golf site?
+SEE ALSO: What happened to the golf fix show?

 Back to top button